 Messenger Diaper Bags

-Some messenger diaper bags come with perks like insulated bottle holders, padded changing pads, etc. As they’re geared toward men, these messenger-style bags might just be the diaper bag for you if you’re a daddy.
+Some models come with perks like insulated bottle holders, padded changing pads, etc. As they’re geared toward men, these messenger-style bags might just be the bag for you if you’re a daddy.

 Stroller Handlebar Bags — Not Recommended!